phazelift/xs.js/README.md

 **Xs.prototype.list**
 > `<this> list( <string>/<number> path )`

-List returns an info array containing all nodes found (deep) under an absolute path.
+List returns an info array containing all nodes found (deep) under an absolute path, a bit like 'ls -R' in bash.
 Internally list uses Xs.prototype.xs so you can check .xs to find out about the format of the returned objects.
 If path is invalid or not found, an empty array will be returned.